Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 -   [Google Fonts:](https://fonts.google.com/) for 'Lato' and 'Oswald' fonts.
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for visual cues.
 -   [Convertio JPG to avif:](https://convertio.co/jpg-avif/) to convert PNG and JPG to avif images.
--   [TinyPNG](https://tinypng.com/) to reduce the size of PNG images and improve Lighthouse score.
 -   [WAVE evaluation tool](https://chrome.google.com/webstore/detail/wave-evaluation-tool/) to test accessibility and other errors - very useful and easy to use.
 -   [WAVE results for site](https://wave.webaim.org/report#/https://ian-ibcirl.github.io/CI-PP2-SunhillAdventures/)
 -   [picture for button backgrounds](https://stackoverflow.com/questions/9415851/how-to-change-the-background-image-of-a-button-using-javascript)